JoaoPedroli/JoaoPedroli/README.md

 ### Hi 👋
 Student of ReactJS, React Native and NodeJS.
 I already programmed in Java and started with Python in 2018.
-In parallel, I am also currently studying Algorithms and Data Structure in C++.
+In parallel, I am also currently studying Algorithms and Data Structures in C++.
 I have experience in Windows, Linux and MacOS.
 But recently, I chose to use Linux as the default OS, in order to carry out studies on this system.
 Passionate about Mobile/Web development, Algorithms study and competitive programming.
 I see a future in certain technologies like Go, Kotlin and Elixir.
 And I would invest in them no problem.